We are the 2nd largest branch library at the U of S

 I'm new to the University.
 Could someone provide an orientation to the library?

-Individuals may also request an orientation.
+You may also request an orientation.
 Please contact your subject Liaison Librarian

 to arrange a session.